BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

       all datasets.
 4. Per-specimen metadata is resolved: `specimen_defaults` provides the baseline, overridden by any matching `specimen_groups` entries.
-5. For each specimen, a `Specimen` entity and a paired `CreationProcess` entity are added to the metadata graph.
+5. For each specimen, a `Specimen` entity is added to the metadata graph.
-6. The `source_image_label` column in the file list is populated: each non-track-start image (e.g. a tomogram) receives the label of its upstream image (e.g. the tilt series for the same specimen).
+6. Track image labels are written to the file-list label/name column, and the `associated_source_image` column is populated: each non-track-start image (e.g. a tomogram) receives the label of its upstream image (e.g. the tilt series for the same specimen).
+7. `associated_subject` is written for the track-start image rows, pointing to the generated Specimen entity.
-7. IAP and protocol references are added to each Dataset entity in the graph from the per-dataset `specimen_tracks` config.
+8. IAP and protocol references are added to each Dataset entity in the graph from the per-dataset `specimen_tracks` config, and protocol references may also be written to image rows where configured by image type.